vaishnavikashyap987-sys/Face-and-liveliness-detection-based-bank-locker-ML/README.md

 🔮 Future Enhancements

-Multi-user support with database integration Integration with Deep Learning models (CNNs) for better accuracy Advanced liveness detection (head movement, depth sensing) Deployment with IoT-based smart lockers
+Multi-user support with database integration.
+Integration with Deep Learning models (CNNs) for better accuracy.
+Advanced liveness detection (head movement, depth sensing).
+Deployment with IoT-based smart lockers.
-Integration with OTP or biometric multi-factor authentication 📌 Conclusion
+Integration with OTP or biometric multi-factor authentication.

+📌 Conclusion

 This project demonstrates a practical implementation of a secure and intelligent locker system using computer vision techniques.
 By combining face recognition with liveness detection, it significantly enhances authentication reliability and reduces vulnerability to spoofing attacks, making it suitable for real-world security applications.